deep1049/deep1049/README.md

 ## About Me
 <div  align="center">A passionate Aspiring Full Stack Developer skilled
 in MERN stack.
-Has 1000+ hours of practical coding experience and is proficient in HTML, CSS, and ReactJS.
+Has  practical coding experience and is proficient in HTML, CSS, and ReactJS.
 Looking forward to working in an organization that is driven by hard work and professionalism where